Letter Formation: Orton-Gillingham House Paper Activity

 Posted by Samantha Brooks on 29th Jul 2018

 Using House Paper is excellent for teaching the formation of letters and orientation so that students understand the letters and where they live in the house.
-So, without further ado, I would like to introduce The House Paper Family!
-Adults, babies, teenagers, and pets!
 Kids are familiar with the concept of a family and they can relate to the House Paper family members.
 This visual explains spatial orientation for letters in a fun way that kids understand.

 *Upstairs